-Attention: Precertification is required for all hospital admissions except for medical emergency and maternity admissions.
+Attention: Precertification is required for all hospital admissions except for medical emergency, maternity admissions, and as required by Federal law.
 You can find more information about this in the Medical Necessity and Precertification section of this booklet.

 SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Inpatient Days of confinement in a general hospital or psychiatric specialty hospital extending beyond the 365- day benefit maximum 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible